Shifts334/PLOTS/README.md

-# Work_Assignment_2_Data_Analytics
+# PLOTS Assignment
-This serves as a submission bin repository for Prof. Gerard Ompad
+This serves as a submission bin repository for the work assignment assigned by Prof. Gerard Ompad